iree-org/iree/build_tools/benchmarks/README.md

 ```

 # IREE New Benchmark Suite
-We are in progrss to replace the [legacy cmake benchmark suite](/benchmarks)
+We are in progress to replace the [legacy cmake benchmark suite](/benchmarks)
 with a new one written in python.
-Currently it only supports
+Currently it only supports `x86_64`, `CUDA`,
-`x86_64`, `CUDA`, and `compilation statistics` benchmarks.
+and `compilation statistics` benchmarks.

 **Our benchmark CI (https://perf.iree.dev) is using the new benchmark suite to
 benchmark those targets.**